Whenever marketers talk about marketing, there’s a phrase they like to throw out. And that phrase is “content is king.”

 - Notes & Resources

-A calendar may also help map everything out.
+An online calendar like Cron, Thyrv, or Calendar may also help map everything out.
 As Choncé Maddox explains, “I like to set up days dedicated to brainstorming, outlining, creating/scheduling, polishing, and promoting.
 Yes, the content production process is pretty tedious, but having a solid plan laid out in writing can make all the difference.”

 Additionally, you can use your calendar to “set reminders to hold yourself accountable for meeting specific deadlines and allowing yourself enough time to prepare what you need to complete the content.”